MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 ![](./images/values1.png "")

 8. For **Tenancy Home Region**, Select the home region for your tenancy from the drop-down list.
+(You have noted this down in your notepad in Part 3)

 9. Enter following value: